tiffaniechia/journey-of-a-thousand-miles/javascript-three.md

 // the loop has the same effect as calling it 5 times.
 (0,1,2,3,4 = 5 times)
 // variable 'i' is simply a counter that says, declare it as 0 (var i = 0),
-// increment by 1 variable i (i++) everytime the loop runs,
+// increment by 1 variable i (i++) every time the loop runs,
 // and while variable i is less than or equals to 5 (i<=5), execute whatever is inside the loop.

 // so variable i = 0 is less than 5, will execute it once,
-// var i = 1 is still less than 5 so it will execute it again,
+// var i = 1 is less than 5 so it will execute it again,
-// var i = 5 is still fulfills <=5 so it will execute again
+// var i = 5 still fulfills <=5 so it will execute again
 // var i = 6 does not fulfill the requirement so the loop exits
 ```

 You can imagine how many times you can execute a function this way!
 Just by tweak the numbers you can make the computer say you're beautiful all day long!